Distributional neural networks for electricity price forecasting: Empirical results

 \subsection{Results}

 In terms of the CRPS scores, as can be seen in Figure \ref{fig:pinball} and Table \ref{tab:results}, the LEAR-based methods are significantly worse than the neural network-based approaches.
 However, the performance of the latter is not robust -- run-to-run, the CRPS scores differ by as much as 10\%.
 As discussed in Section \ref{ssec:multihyper}, this is not known \emph{ex-ante}, therefore an aggregation scheme is needed.
 After ensembling, regardless of the aggregation scheme applied (vertical, horizontal with mean, horizontal with median), we see similar performance.
 The normally-distributed networks yield a CRPS of ca. 1.35, whereas JSU ones -- 1.30, i.e., ca. 3-4\% better than the normal.
-NN-QR methods can be placed between the probabilistic NN ensembles and the individual runs.
+DNN-QR methods can be placed between the probabilistic DDNN ensembles and the individual runs.

 As shown in Table \ref{tab:results}, the neural network-based models are better than LEAR-based ones also for the point forecasts.
-Interestingly, the ensemble of NN-Point forecasts has the third lowest error -- both in terms of MAE and RMSE.
-The best model according to MAE is probNN-JSU-pEns, followed by its -qEns counterpart -- the two models with the best CRPS score.
+Interestingly, the ensemble of DNN forecasts has the third lowest error -- both in terms of MAE and RMSE.
+The best model according to MAE is DDNN-JSU-pEns, followed by its -qEns counterpart -- the two models with the best CRPS score.
 However, these models are worse w.r.t. the RMSE than all other NN-based models.
-On the other hand, we see the lowest RMSE for NN-QR based methods, closesly followed by the NN-Point-Ens model.
-The DMLPs are ca 2\% (normal) and 7\% (JSU) worse.
+On the other hand, we see the lowest RMSE for DNN-QR based methods, closesly followed by the DNN-Ens model.
+The DDNNs are ca 2\% (normal) and 7\% (JSU) worse.
 There are only minor differences between the vertical and horizontal aggregation schemes.